christroutner/plugin-template-connextcms/README.md

     |--pluginLoader.js
     |  Script executed by ConnextCMS when the Dashboard loads.
     |--merge-plugin
-    |  Bash shell script for merging your plugin into a working installation of ConnextCMS
+    |  Bash shell script for merging your plugin into a working installation of ConnextCMS and KeystoneJS

 ## Design Overview